BIEM Nationals have started over 100 churches since 1992.

 Our institute exists for the purpose of training men (and their wives and future wives) in order to start new, independent Baptist churches or to pastor existing churches for the honor and glory of God.
 It is our conviction that we must faithfully and actively seek to fulfill the Great Commission of our Lord (Matthew 28:18-20).

-We endeavor to attract and to seek students who have an earnest desire to please God and to serve Him, and who are willing to diligently study to show themselves approved unto God, workmen that need not to be ashamed, rightly dividing the Word of truth (2 Timothy 2:15).
+We endeavor to seek students who have an earnest desire to please God and to serve Him, and who are willing to diligently study to show themselves approved unto God, workmen that need not to be ashamed, rightly dividing the Word of truth (2 Timothy 2:15).
 As God molds these students into humble servants of Christ and they acquire a thorough knowledge of His Word, it is our purpose and program to work alongside them to see new churches planted and effectively pastored.
 When possible, we also help to secure a building for the new church family.
-Though a few of our students are already pastoring new church works when they enroll, our primary purpose is church planting.
+Although a few of our students are already pastoring new church works when they enroll, our primary purpose is church planting.
 The cycle then begins afresh as these churches disciple men and send them for further training.

-Our student body has included students from Russia, Latvia, Lithuania, Belarus, Turkmenistan, Republic of Crimea and, of course, Ukraine.
+Our student body has included students from Russia, Latvia, Lithuania, Belarus, Turkmenistan, and of course, Ukraine.
 Classes are normally taught in the Russian language.
 Some classes are taught throughout the 15-19 week semester, others are taught in one-two week seminars.
 Some of our courses are taught by Ukrainian believers, some by visiting professors and pastors from America and elsewhere, and others by Pastor Tuttle.
 Most of our instructors are men who have earned Master’s degrees or higher, and who have experience as church planters and/or pastors.

 For More Information

 Be sure to sign up for our monthly, BIEM’s of Light, which contains updates to BIEM's various ministries.